SciTools/conda-gitenv/README.md

 Phase 4: More labels (labeltag)
 ===============================

-As environments evolve it is desirable to be able to label environments of value.
+As environments evolve it is desirable to be able to label those of value.

+As we have already seen, the "latest" label is automatically added to point to the tag which points to the most recent commit.
+Labelled environments are implemented as symlinks which point to the appropriate tag at deploy time.

+It is possible to add other labels which point to tagged environments:

-*TODO*: Write this seciton.
+*TODO*: Finish this seciton.

 Notes
 -----

-If using ``conda-env-tracker`` on a local git repository, it will not be possible to push changes to a branch which is checked out.
+* If using ``conda-env-tracker`` on a local git repository, it will not be possible to push changes to a branch which is checked out.
 In these situations it is safest to put your local repo into "detached head" mode (one option ``git checkout --detach``).

+* Assumes a basic approach of merge and fix, rather than verify before merge.
+To mitigate this concern, the labels concept allows us to point to a tagand would not break if we merged something erroneously.